superFelix5000/visualizeData_nx/README.md

 ## Todo
 - adjust the docker/docker compose support to work within the monorepo usinx NX
+- create script for starting frontend and backend in parallel
+- share the models between frontend and backend through a library

 ## Usage
 - run `pnpm install`